MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-copilot-faq.md

 Yes.
 You can regenerate the system suggested draft.
 For more information, see the **To start a fresh draft** section in [Refine suggested content](compose-send-email-copilot.md#refine-suggested-content)

-### How can I share my feedback to the team?
+### How can I share my feedback with you?

 To share your feedback, use the thumbs up or down buttons in the **Email (preview)** pane.

-### I have some ideas or suggestions, how do I get in touch with you?
+### How can I share my ideas or suggestions with you?

-You can use the **Connect and share** icon on the top right corner of the Sales Hub app to share your ideas and suggestions.
+You can use the **Connect and share** icon on the top-right corner of the Sales Hub app to share your ideas and suggestions.

 ### What are some feature enhancements coming soon?

+If you have turned on the preview features, you can see the feature enhancements that are coming soon.
 To know about the feature enhancements that are coming soon, see [Copilot preview features](copilot-preview-features.md)

 ### Is the system reading my email to train the model?